Co-lab cook-off at Palate

 The current trend in food is moving away from sharing plates, Mat believes.
 He is happy about this as preparing several items for small plates is time consuming and he doesn’t believe that diners get a broad sample of different tastes and textures.
 Plating it can be difficult when there are a lot of diners and time is pressured.

-The last word came from Michael who commented that between the two of them they had seen a lot of change over the years and were inspired by the New Zealand pantry which produces so much more for the chef’s kitchen these days.
-“For chefs, cooking is no longer imported fusion, it’s inspired food”, Michael says.
+The last word came from Michael who commented that between the two of them they had a lot of years of experience and were inspired by the New Zealand pantry which produces so much more of the food for the chef’s kitchen these days.
+“For chefs, cooking is no longer imported fusion, it’s inspired food”.
 Certainly the menu last night lived up to this claim.
+Saying our goodbyes and thanks to Mat and Michael we left them to continue talking and catching up.